BeamNG/vscode-jbeam-editor/README.md

 ## Known Issues

-* All parts are displayed in a huge soup
-* mesh functions are a bit unstable still
+* Mesh functions are a bit unstable still.
+Especially if you change tabs, etc while it loads the data.

 ## Wishlist